emmayisun/emmayisun.github.io/_posts/2024-03-01-Logan-uchi.md

 ---
 layout: post
 title: Dallas Fed President Logan Advocates for Cautious Balance Sheet Reduction
-subtitle: Discussion of ‘Quantitative Tightening Around the Globe: What Have We Learned?’ by Wenxin Du, Kristin Forbes and Matthew Luzzetti
 categories: Fedspeak
 tags: [QT, Logan]
 article_excerpt: "(We understand this is not very good.
 WIP.)
 In her address, Dallas Fed President Lorie Logan underscored the challenges in precisely determining the optimal level of bank reserves due to the evolving economic landscape and regulatory environment.
 Logan emphasized the importance of adaptability in the Federal Reserve's approach to managing the asset runoff and the Overnight Reverse Repurchase Agreement (ON RRP) facility.
 Advocating for a cautious pace in reducing the Fed's balance sheet, she highlighted the need to mitigate liquidity risks without completely ceasing the runoff.
 This measured strategy, Logan noted, allows for a balanced adjustment in banking reserves, ensuring stability while accommodating market dynamics."